dibyendumajumdar/dmr_c/README.md

 #### Limitations

-* The main limitation is that complex initializers do not work - only strings and scalar variables cane be initialized.
+* The main limitation is that complex initializers do not work - only strings and scalar variables can be initialized.
 * There is no support for computed gotos, slices and ranges yet.
 * The parser and pre-processor knows about many Linux constructs hence it can process C header files on Linux.
 However, it doesn't know about Windows or Mac OSX features, so on these platforms, only standard C header files can be processed.
 As typically the vendor supplied header files have many platform specific extensions, unfortunately this means that you cannot process vendor supplied header files on these platforms.